jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 <img src="images/1.%20Commands%20Main%20Concepts.024.png" width="300" />

-The contents drawn with thicker lines, are the larger square's *implementation*.
+The contents drawn with thicker lines here, are the larger square's *implementation*.
 They are the private contents.
-The objects inside the large square that are drawn with thinner lines, are the command's *parameters*. those are *public*.
+The objects drawn with thinner lines, are the command's *parameters*. those are *public*.

-`[ WAS HERE writing ]`
+`[ WAS HERE ]`

 ## Parameters and Return Values Not Covered